shri1984/study-images/introduction_to bioinformatics.md

 #### Learning outcome from this exercise

-a)	How to connect to remote server/virtual machine
+a.
+How to connect to remote server/virtual machine
-b)	Basic linux commands for file and folder operations
+b.
+Basic linux commands for file and folder operations

 #### How to connect to your virtual machines